cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 [set up your tests to record](/guides/dashboard/runs).
 It helps identify your project and authenticate that your project is even _allowed_ to record tests.

-You can find your project's record key inside of the _Settings_ tab in the Test Runner.
+You can find your project's record key inside of the _Settings_ tab in the Cypress App.

 <DocsImage src="/img/dashboard/record-key-shown-in-desktop-gui-configuration.jpg" alt="Record Key in Configuration Tab" ></DocsImage>